-- The subject sits down and rests their arm on a table so the brachial artery is level with the heart.
+1. The subject sits down and rests their arm on a table so the brachial artery is level with the heart.
 Alternatively lie on your back and rest the arm across your stomac.
 This is important when monitoring blood pressure, as pressure is proportional to height.
-For example, if one measures the blood pressure at head height, the systolic/diastolic pressure readings will be approximately 35mmHg less compared to readings taken at heart level, whereas at ground height the pressure readings will be 100mmHg greater. - 2.
-Wrap the sphygmomanometer cuff around the upper arm, just above the elbow.
+For example, if one

+- 2. Wrap the sphygmomanometer cuff around the upper arm, just above the elbow.
 Place the tubings on the hollow of your elbow. - 3.
 Press the ON button. - 4.
 Press START. - 5.
 The blood pressure monitor will automatically measure the blood pressure. - 6.
 NOTE: Do not move the arm during monitoring. - 7.
 Monitor displays the systolic blood pressure (the high value) and diastolic blood pressure (the low value) and heart rate.

-Blood pressure Interpretation Action SBT>180 mmHg or DBT>110 mmHG Severe hypertension Repeat the test; Contact physician SBT>160 mmHg or DBT>100 mmHG Moderate hypertension Repeat the test; Contact physician SBT>140 mmHg or DBT>90 mmHG Mild/borderline
+Blood pressure Interpretation Action

+SBT>180 mmHg or DBT>110 mmHG Severe hypertension Repeat the test; Contact physician

+SBT>160 mmHg or DBT>100 mmHG Moderate hypertension Repeat the test; Contact physician

+SBT>140 mmHg or DBT>90 mmHG Mild/borderline

-SBT≈120 mmHg and DBT≈80 mmHG
+SBT≈120 mmHg and DBT≈80 mmHG Optimal

-SBT<90 mmHg and DBT<60 mmHG
+SBT<90 mmHg and DBT<60 mmHG Hypotension

-Hypotension